benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/5-deploy/_index.en.md

 [![See Serverlesspresso](/images/se-setup-overview4.png)](https://youtu.be/M6lPZCRCsyA)
 The backend is a set of serverless microservices.
 In this section, you will deploy the following:

-* The *Counting* microservice:  An [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table for persisting Order numbers.
+* The *Counting* microservice - Uses an [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table for incrementing order numbers sequentially.
 * The *OrderManager* microservice - Provides an API to send/update/cancel a coffee order.
 Consists of a DynamoDB table containing the state of each customer order.
 * The *Config* microservice - Uses a DynamoDB table containing information about menu items and shop status, along with an [Amazon API Gateway](https://aws.amazon.com/apigateway) resource to provide authenticated access.
 * The *Publisher* microservice - Routes events to different IoT core topics.
 IoT Core publishes event messages to front end applications.